 Texas State University is the only college in Texas to have graduated a U.S. president.
-Johnson began his studies in San Marcos in 1927 and received a bachelor of science in history and a permanent high school teaching certificate in August 1930.
+Johnson began his studies in San Marcos in 1927 and received a bachelor of science and a permanent high school teaching certificate in August 1930.
+According to his transcript, his major was history, and he had a double minor in English and social sciences.
 A copy of his transcript is available(see page 1 and page 2); refer to the undergraduate catalogs for descriptions of the courses he took in college.

 There are many sources that document the time LBJ spent on campus, including a number of publications that were digitized during the celebrations connected with LBJ's centennial birthday in 2008.
 The full list of digital resources is available on the LBJ Common Experience page.
 Note that print editions of these materials, along with many additional publications, are available in the Alkek Library and are searchable via the online catalog.

 Some of the publications detailing LBJ's time in San Marcos include: